Photo: Matheenfaiz / Wikimedia Commons

 The Maldives on a Budget: Is It Possible?

-The Maldives has a reputation as one of the world’s most expensive destinations — the overwater bungalows at €1,000–5,000/night, the seaplane transfers at $400 each way, and the $30 cocktails at the pool bar have created the impression that the Maldives is exclusively for the ultra-wealthy.
-This is no longer accurate.
+The Maldives has a reputation as one of the world’s most expensive destinations — overwater bungalows at €1,000–5,000/night, seaplane transfers at $400 each way, and $30 cocktails at the pool bar have created the impression that it’s exclusively for the ultra-wealthy.
+That’s no longer accurate.

-Since 2009, the Maldivian government has allowed tourism on local islands (previously restricted to resort islands only) — the “guesthouse revolution” that followed has created a budget and mid-range option that provides 80–90% of the Maldives experience at 10–15% of the resort cost.
+Since 2009, the Maldivian government has allowed tourism on local islands, previously restricted to resort islands only.
+The “guesthouse revolution” that followed created a budget and mid-range option delivering 80–90% of the Maldives experience at 10–15% of the resort cost.

 The Two Maldives